xclemence/Dependencies.Viewer/README.md

 Dependencies Viewer uses plugins to analyse an assembly.
 All plugins can be found in [*Depencies Analyser*][analyser-url] project.
 You can change analyser from the settings view

-Now Dependencies Viewer support:
+Dependencies Viewer supports:
 - Mono analyser
 - Microsoft analyser

 ## Import export

-Dependencies viewer allows import-export analysis results.
+Dependencies viewer allows import-export of analysis results.
 All code of these plugins are located in [*Depencies Exchange*][exchange-url] project.

-Now Dependencies Viewer support:
+Now, Dependencies Viewer supports:
 - Json file
 - Dependencies Graph Service